The ENFJ “Protagonist’ Personality Type

 - Their dominant extraverted feeling function makes them particularly attuned to others’ emotions and needs making them well-suited for roles involving mentorship or guidance.

-- Innovation is frequently on spotlight in the ENFJ’s world because of the way they combine their external focus with intuitive understanding.
+- Innovation is frequently in the spotlight in the ENFJ’s world because of the way they combine their external focus with intuitive understanding.

-- Hold tight onto your friendship with an ENFJ; these individuals place high importance on relationships going beyond surface-level interactions to develop deeply engaging connections with those around them.
+- Hold tight to your friendship with an ENFJ; these individuals place high importance on relationships going beyond surface-level interactions to develop deeply engaging connections with those around them.

 1. What does ENFJ mean in personality types?